rajeshv23/twydev.github.io/_posts/2019-08-30-basic-understanding-nodejs.md

 ---
-title: "What I always wanted to know about NodeJS"
+title: "Basic understanding of NodeJS"
 categories:
-  - Technology
+  - Software Library
 tags:
-  - nodeJS
+  - nodejs
 ---

+*Work in progress.*

 **Why does my command not work in shell but works in npm run-script?**